-Thank you to Visit Overland Park for sponsoring this article and experience!
+Thank you to Visit Overland Park for sponsoring this article and experience in 2021.

 Only a quick two-and-a-half hour drive from Wichita, Overland Park is a great family weekend destination spot.
 We’ve had the opportunity to travel to the Kansas City area many times, both with and without kids, and I have to say we’ve never had as much fun as we did recently!
 We were excited to partner with Visit Overland Park to explore all there is to see and do with our family in the well-known Kansas City suburb of Overland Park.